thedevdojo/static/README.md

 - **static dev** - Serve up a development version of your static website
 - **static build** - Build a production ready version of your website (available in the `_site` directory)

-Now that you have the `static` cli command installed we can get started by creating your new static website.
+Next, head on over to the official documentation to learn more about building your site.

-## Five reasons this might just be your jam! (stack 😏)
+## 🖐️ Five reasons this might just be your jam! (stack 😏)

 ### 1. Page-based Routing